You Are Here (novel)

-You Are Here is a 2024 romance novel by British writer David Nicholls.
-The novel centers on two middle-aged protagonists, who unexpectedly find themselves together on a long-distance walking trail across northern England after being brought together by a mutual friend.
+You Are Here is a 2024 romance novel by British writer David Nicholls, published by Sceptre on 23 April 2024.
+It follows Marnie Walsh and Michael Bradshaw, who meet on a long-distance walk across northern England organised by their mutual friend Cleo.

-The novel explores themes surrounding modern love, loneliness, second chances, and the search for human connection, continuing Nicholls' exploration of romantic relationships across different life stages that he pursued in previous works like One Day, Us, and Sweet Sorrow.
-It received positive reviews from critics, who praised Nicholls's writing style, characterization, and ability to capture the complexities of modern love and loneliness.
+The novel deals with loneliness, solitude and love in middle age.
+It won the Fiction category of the 2024 Books Are My Bag Readers' Awards.
+In July 2026, the BBC and Starz announced an eight-part television adaptation written by Nicholls and directed by Lenny Abrahamson, with Claire Foy and Matthew Macfadyen in the lead roles.

 Plot

-The novel is written in alternating perspectives from two middle-aged, divorced and lonely characters – Marnie Walsh, a 38-year-old copy editor from London, and Michael Bradshaw, a 42-year-old geography teacher from York.
-Their mutual friend Cleo organizes a group to go on a long-distance walking trip across northern England, inviting both Marnie and Michael in hopes it will help them engage with the world again after their marriages failed.
+The novel alternates between the perspectives of Marnie Walsh, a 38-year-old divorced copy editor from London, and Michael Bradshaw, a 42-year-old geography teacher from York who is separated from his wife Natasha.
+Michael plans to walk the Coast to Coast route across northern England.
+Their mutual friend Cleo turns the first part of the walk into a group trip and invites Marnie along with several others.

-At first, Marnie is interested in another member of the group, Conrad, but he soon drops out along with the others.
-This leaves just Marnie and Michael to continue the walk together, starting from the Irish Sea and making their way across the Lake District, the Yorkshire Dales, and the North York Moors.
-Though Marnie had planned to participate for only the first few days, she keeps extending her time on the trail to spend more time with Michael.
+Marnie is initially interested in another member of the group, Conrad.
+After the other walkers drop out, Marnie and Michael continue together, starting from the Irish Sea and making their way across the Lake District, the Yorkshire Dales and the North York Moors.
+Although Marnie had planned to take part for only the first three days, she remains on the trail beyond her original departure point.

-Over the course of their journey, Marnie and Michael develop romantic feelings for each other and they kiss, though they stop short of being intimate when a hotel worker enforces the "no guests after 10pm" policy.
-Just as Marnie is considering staying for the final leg, she discovers that Michael is meeting with his estranged wife Natasha, to whom he admits he is still attached.
-Heartbroken, Marnie returns home to London, while Natasha is revealed to be pregnant by her new partner.
+During the journey, Marnie and Michael develop romantic feelings for each other and kiss.
+They stop short of having sex when a B&B landlady enforces a "no guests after 10 pm" rule.
+As Marnie considers continuing the walk, she discovers that Michael is expecting to meet Natasha and that he is still in love with her.
+Hurt, Marnie returns to London.
+When Natasha meets Michael, she reveals that she is pregnant by her new partner.

-Months later, Michael arranges a school trip to London where he and Marnie reunite in Hyde Park.
-He apologizes, professes his feelings for her, and invites her to complete the unfinished coast-to-coast walk with him.
-They kiss, and Marnie agrees to consider his proposal.
+Months later, Michael arranges a school trip to London, where he and Marnie meet in Hyde Park.
+He apologises and tells her that he loves her.
+Michael, who did not finish the coast-to-coast walk, asks Marnie to return with him to complete its final two days.
+They kiss, and Marnie agrees to consider the invitation.